msy2008/p2pool-n/README.md

 -------------------------
 P2pool communicates with miners via the stratum protocol.
 For IFC, configure your miners with the following information

-    stratum+tcp://(Your node's IP address or hostname):9391
+    Mining pool：stratum+tcp://(Your node's IP address or hostname):9391
     Worker: (Your infinitecoin address)
     Password: x